karunakarrao/DevOps/Docker/Docker-notes.md

  	$ docker run -v

+ Scenario-2: if you map your container port 80 with host port 8080, and you have a requirement to increase the number of containers to 4, and the web URL should be one, how do you configure?
   Note: if we map a container-port 80 with host-port 8080, we can't map another container with same 8080 port, because its already been used (error: Bind for 0.0.0.0:8080 failed: port is already allocated.).
 So, we have to use different port.

 start/stop:
 -----------------------------